devdacian/solidity-fuzzing-comparison/README.md

 ## Setup ##

+Ensure you are using a recent version of [Foundry](https://github.com/foundry-rs/foundry) which includes [PR6530](https://github.com/foundry-rs/foundry/pull/6530).

 Install a more [recent](https://github.com/crytic/echidna/actions/runs/6747387119) build of Echidna which appears to work fine with Solidity 0.8.23.

 Compile the [latest](https://github.com/crytic/medusa) Medusa source code as it is experimental and under active development.